Opportunities for Giving at the Finger Lakes Boating Museum

 “Bricks & Mortar” type funding is often hard to come by as FLBM expands.
 The Museum is fortunate to have two local foundations that have supported these types of needs, however, as the Museum continues to grow it will require other sources of support for needed renovations.
 There are currently many opportunities in this area as we seek to expand into Building #9 of the campus, which will exhibit many of the fishing boats and sailboats built in the region.

 Restoration & Collections

-Small Boat & Motor Restoration – The restoration of collection boats and motors, and the building of replicas, fulfills one of the Museum’s main mission of preserving and teaching the history of Finger Lakes boat building.
+Small Boat & Motor Restoration – The restoration of collection boats and motors, and the building of replicas, fulfills one of the Museum’s main goals of preserving and teaching the history of Finger Lakes boat building.

-FLB Academy activities for adults and children – Adopted in 2016, the Finger Lakes Boating Academy is the umbrella for all the Museum’s educational activities.
+FLB Academy activities for adults and children – Adopted in 2016, the Finger Lakes Boating Academy is the umbrella for all of the Museum’s educational activities.
 Courses, workshops, lectures, boater safety, and children’s programming and field trips are planned throughout the year.
 For example, the 2020 Lecture Series is sponsored by the Keuka Area Fund of the Community Foundation of Elmira-Corning and the Finger Lakes, Inc.

 The annual golf tournament fundraiser is a popular event and brings in sponsors from the area who support the FLBM’s mission and like to play golf!

 The new FLBM Dragon Boat Club, the “Keuka Dragons,” has been created and dragon boats secured.
 Membership in the Museum is required, but the team has its own rules and fundraising structure.